Gaultheria yunnanensis

 What traditional systems uses this plant?

-This plant, Gaultheria yunnanensis, has historically been utilized by indigenous ethnic groups in the Yunnan province of China for its medicinal and aromatic properties.
+This plant, Gaultheria yunnanensis, has historically been utilized by ethnic minority groups in the Yunnan province of China as a medicinal resource for treating various ailments.

-These long-standing traditions highlight the deep integration of the species into the regional ethnobotanical landscape.
+Such long-standing applications demonstrate the deep integration of the species into the regional ethnobotanical landscape.

 What are the pharmacological activities of Gaultheria yunnanensis?